Engie North America

 - Act in accordance with laws and regulations

 Group employees must, in all circumstances, observe international, federal, national and local laws and the professional codes of practice applicable to their activities.

-- Establish a culture of integrity
+- Behave honestly and promote a culture of integrity

 - Respect others

 This principle particularly applies to the respect for the rights of individuals, for their dignity and their differences, as well as a respect for different cultures.
 It also applies to tangible and intangible goods that belong to others.

 ENGIE’s Ethics Charter and its ethical principles apply to all Group employees worldwide in every circumstance in their daily business activities as well as in their relationships with customers, stakeholders and more broadly, with the communities in which Group operates.